Chapter 1: Winter 1197

 “Leave!”
 Cedric barked, slamming his fist down upon the arm of his chair.
 He turned his fiercest scowl upon her.
 “And make it known that I am not to be disturbed.”

-She cowered away from his wrath, scurrying to make a quick retreat with barely time spared for a curtsy.
+She cowered away from his wrath, scurrying to make a quick retreat with barely a pause spared for a curtsy.
 An icy breath of air gusted into the chamber as the door swung open, bearing upon it the pitiful feminine wailing that echoed through the corridor beyond.
 Cedric’s heart clenched and fluttered like a bird trapped within his chest.
 He closed his eyes and ground his teeth against one another until the door closed and that awful sound was dimmed.

 “Wait,” he called, short and sharp.
 “Come inside.”